 Planting seeds for good food, healthy people and strong communities…we help people GROW!

-Rodney Bender, Growing Gardens Garden Programs Manager, received the 2006 Skidmore Prize for Community from Willamette Week.
+Rodney Bender, former Growing Gardens Garden Programs Manager, received the 2006 Skidmore Prize for Community from Willamette Week.
 The prize recognizes the dedication and commitment of people 35 and younger who are working to make the region a great place through nonprofit organizations.